 And if not all of your emails are getting delivered to the link building targets, the effort that you put in to find them will be wasted.

 But you can avoid this with a cheap & quick solution: Email verification.
-After you have collected email addresses of your list, run it through an email verification service like Never bounce.
+After you have collected email addresses of your list, run it through an email verification service like clearout.
 It will analyze the emails and classify them into categories like Valid, invalid, catchall, unknown, and disposable.

 Valid emails are totally safe to send emails to.
 Sending emails to catchall emails is tricky.
 While you can send emails to catch-all emails, it depends on how many such emails are on your list.
 If they constitute 10% or less of your list, you can send an email.